YanKlInnomme/FoundryVTT-k4lt-ost/README.md

 The track titles also reflect the themes and aesthetics of the game, with names such as 'The Void', 'The Archons', 'The Seers', 'The Black Madonna' and 'The Divinity Lost'.
 These titles are evocative and hint at key elements of the role-playing universe, such as cosmic powers, malevolent entities and enigmatic mystics.

 Here is the link to listen to the KULT Divinity Lost OST on the Bandcamp platform: https://helmgast.bandcamp.com/album/kult-divinity-lost-original-game-soundtrack.

+If you like the module and have the means, you can support me via Tipeee (https://fr.tipeee.com/yank/news) to help me continue this adventure.
+In any case, have fun and don't hesitate to contact me to give me your opinion or to report any problems.

 ## Requirements